 SUZY CAPOZZI is an editor at Random House/Golden Books Young Readers Group, an imprint of Random House Children’s Books.
 She has been with the company for nine years, and she edits everything from picture books to young adult novels.
 Titles she has edited include Stitchin’ and Pullin’ a Gee’s Bend Quilt by Patricia McKissack, Dogerella by Maribeth Boelts,and Two Hot Dogs with Everything by Paul Haven.
 Upcoming titles include: Shampoodle by Joan Holub, Who Will I Be, Lord? by Vaunda Micheaux Nelson, and Party by Tom Leveen.
 Suzy is the line manager for Step into Reading, Random House’s stepped reader series.

-MICHELE BURKE is an Associate Editor at Knopf and Crown Books for Young Readers.
+MICHELE BURKE is a Senior Editor at Knopf and Crown Books for Young Readers.
 Michele has worked at Knopf and Crown for the past six and a half years.
 She enjoys working on many different genres and is open to all kinds of stories with fully-realized characters and emotionally resonant voices.
 Among the many talented authors she has worked with at Knopf are Jeanne Birdsall, Wendelin Van Draanen, Juliet Marillier, and Jarrett J. Krosoczka.
 She is the editor of the YA novels Knights of the Hill Country and National Book Award finalist The Spectacular Now, both by Tim Tharp.
 She is also the editor of PB book Matilda’s Humdinger by Lynn Downey with illustrations by Tim Bowers, and MG novels Fortune’s Fool by Kathleen Karr, Leo and the Lesser Lion by Sandra Forrester, and Rocky Road by Rose Kent (Summer 2010).
 She is the U.S. editor for the Pure Dead series by Debi Gliori, Space Dogs by Justin Ball and Evan Croker, Runner by Robert Newton, and Will by Maria Boyd (Summer 2010).

 ALLI SHALOUM BRYDON is an editor at Sterling Children’s Books, where she acquires and edits books of all kinds, from baby board books to YA.
 Alli is always interested in discovering fun, new novelty formats, loud and humorous picture book stories, and fast-paced, high-concept YA fiction and nonfiction.
 What grabs her attention is work that resonates with its intended age group, has striking language, features relatable characters and hardworking plot, and is exciting to read.
 Sheis not afraid of rhyme!
 Some of her authors and illustrators include Sarah, Duchess of York (Helping Hand series), Jennifer Berne and Keith Bendis (Calvin Can’t Fly), Marilyn Scott-Waters (The Toymaker series), and Elizabeth Spurr (Sparkling Stories series).
 This year, she is publishing books like ReMaket!
 Projects for the Stuff You Usually Scrap by Tiffany Threadgould, Caveman: A B.C.
 Story, by Janee Trasler, and the first season of the American Museum of Natural History Easy Reader series.